 The amount of money made by the big pharmaceutical companies every year is staggering.
 I never cease to be amazed by their lack of morality and their dire track record of putting dollars above patient safety time after time.

-As well as the countless mass tort actions that are brought by those who have been harmed by drugs and devices, big pharma, the nickname for the world’s vast and influential pharmaceutical industry, has faced fines from regulators and criminal actions.
+As well as the countless actions that are brought by those who have been harmed by drugs and devices, big pharma, the nickname for the world’s vast and influential pharmaceutical industry, has faced fines from regulators and criminal actions.